You know that they are awful, so I won’t elaborate on that point, but what about the memory leaks in .net framework?

 … XslCompiledTransform was introduced in .net 2.0 in order to replace XslTransform (which in turn was deprecated).
 The way it works is that you call the .Load() method passing an XSL uri/file/content as a parameter and it will proceed to dynamically create an assembly that will deal with the actual transformation.
 Which in turn means that you now have a new assembly loaded in the current application domain every time some loads a page.
 Which also means that they can’t be unloaded, since .net does not allow unloading a single assembly from an AppDomain; you must unload the whole AppDomain.

-Not only did that cause the memory leaks (I’m afraid to actually imagine how many thousands of assemblies must have been generated at the application’s lifetime before IIS’s health checks kicked in and killed it) it also caused severe performance issues, since the generation of an assembly is never fast enough, be it with CodeDOM, Expression Trees or even Reflection.Emit.
+Not only did that cause the memory leaks (I’m afraid to actually imagine how many thousands of assemblies must have been generated during the application’s lifetime before IIS’s health checks kicked in and killed it) it also caused severe performance issues, since the generation of an assembly is never fast enough, be it with CodeDOM, Expression Trees or even Reflection.Emit.

 The solution was rather simple: Cache it. by caching the resulting XslCompiledTransform into memory and reusing it, we saw about 50% improvement on page load times and severely reduced CPU usage on the web servers.
 I created a proxy method which, provided with an XSL file path, creates an XSL transform if needed and returns it from memory.
 It also supports debug support on demand and cache invalidation on file change.